mainmatter/mainmatter.com/src/posts/2022-12-31-wrapping-promises-in-ember-an-overview.md

 higher-level abstractions for all kinds of situations.
-We're gonna use the [trackedFunction](https://ember-resources.pages.dev/functions/util_function.trackedFunction) util which removes all the complexity of resources and can be used inline just like all other approaches in this artile.
+We're gonna use the [trackedFunction](https://ember-resources.pages.dev/functions/util_function.trackedFunction) util which removes all the complexity of resources and can be used inline just like all other approaches in this article.

 ```js
 import { trackedFunction } from "ember-resources/util/function";